How to Recognize Peer-Reviewed (Refereed) Journals

-How do you determine whether an article qualifies as being a peer-reviewed journal article?
+How do you determine whether an article qualifies as a peer-reviewed journal article?

 First, you need to be able to identify which journals are peer-reviewed.
 There are generally four methods for doing this

 If you cannot limit your initial search to peer-reviewed journals, you will need to check to see if the source of an article is a peer-reviewed journal.
 This can be done by searching the database Ulrichsweb.com.
 Go to the alphabetical listing of databases and click on the “U”.
 Select Ulrichsweb.com.
 It helps to type in the exact title of the source journal including any initial A, AN, or THE in the title.
-If you don’t find the journal you are interested in, you may want to utilize Method 3 below.
-If your journal title IS displayed, check to see if the journal is indicated as being refereed by having the symbol next to the title.
+If you don’t find the journal you are interested in, you may want to utilize the third method below.
+If your journal title is displayed, check to see if the journal is indicated as being refereed by having the symbol next to the title.

-If by using the first two methods you were unable to identify if a journal (and an article therein) is peer-reviewed, you may then need to examine the journal physically or look at additional pages of the journal online to determine if it is peer-reviewed.
+If by using the first two methods you were unable to identify if a journal (or article) is peer-reviewed, you may then need to examine the journal physically or look at additional pages of the journal online to determine if it is peer-reviewed.
 This method is not always successful with resources available only online.
 The following steps are suggested:

 - Locate the journal in the Library or online, then identify the most current entire year’s issues.

 - Locate the masthead of the publication.
 This oftentimes consists of a box towards either the front or the end of the periodical and contains publication information such as the editors of the journal, the publisher, the place of publication, the subscription cost and similar information.

 - Does the journal say that it is peer-reviewed?
 If so, you’re done!
 If not, move on to step d.